OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation.md

 # Proposition

-In order to achieve the full automation of the evaluation of the *authorization matrix*, the folowing actions has been performed:
+In order to achieve the full automation of the evaluation of the *authorization matrix*, the following actions has been performed:

 1. Formalize the authorization matrix in a pivot format file allowing:
     1. The processing by a program in a easy way.